mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 - What is the weapon that is used the most;
 - Which are the groups that claim responsibility most often;
 - What is the correlation between the number of attacks they have claimed and the number of members they have.
+- ISI's analysis: number of attacks they had carried out per year, the most common weapon they use, their most common target etc.

 ## Conclusions
 We have come to the following conclusions: